ycx12341/1D-sim-res-revisit-2022/Gradient matching revisit 2022/README.md

-Gradient Matching
+## Gradient Matching revisit 2022 ##
-This folder contains all the essential code and results regarding the gradient matching approach presented in Xiao et al.
+This folder contains all the essential code and results regarding the further analysis on the gradient matching approach presented in Xiao et al.

 File PDE_GradientMatching_Main and PDE_GradientMatching_Functions are used to produce parameter estimates at different CVs.